ooni/probe-cli/Readme.md

 ### Debian developer setup

-The followingcommands show how to setup a development environment using Debian 12 ("bookworm").
+The following commands show how to setup a development environment using Debian 12 ("bookworm").
 The same instructions should also work for Debian-based distribution (e.g., Ubuntu).